ewilderj/ewilderj/README.md

 * While at Google, I did a lot of working building the [TensorFlow](https://tensorflow.org) and [Kubeflow](https://kubeflow.org/) communities.
-When I became a manager of the 20 person open source program manager group at Google, my team also looked after engagement with projects like [Go](https://golang.org/), [Kubernetes](https://k8s.io/), [Istio](https://istio.io/) and
+When I became the leader of the 20 person open source program manager group at Google, my team also looked after engagement with projects like [Go](https://golang.org/), [Kubernetes](https://k8s.io/), [Istio](https://istio.io/) and